 Your child must be three or four years old by 30 April in the year your child attends Kindergarten to be eligible for a funded 3 or 4 year old kindergarten place.

-You can register your child online for Kindergarten 2023.
+You can register your child online for Kindergarten 2023 and 2024.